vim-erlang/vim-erlang-runtime/README.md

 [vim-plug]:https://github.com/junegunn/vim-plug

-## Development and testing
+## Development and testing the indentation script

-This section is relevant only if you want to be involved in the development of the script.
+This section is relevant only if you want to be involved in the development of the indentation script.

 The indentation script can be tested in the following way:

 - Copy `syntax/erlang.vim` into `~/syntax`.
+- Change to the `test` directory and open `test/test_indent.erl`.
-- Open `test_indent.erl` in Vim from this directory. (`test_indent.erl` always shows how the Erlang code is indented by the script – not how it should be.)
+  (`test_indent.erl` always shows how the Erlang code is indented by the script – not how it should be.)
 - Source `helper.vim` (`:source helper.vim`)
 - Press F1 to load the new indentation (`indent/erlang.vim`).
 - Press F3 to reindent the current line.
 Press shift-F3 to print a log.